 WELCOME and PRESENTATION

-WELCOME to the Erasmus Mundus Joint Master Degree in Nuclear Physics (NucPhys)!
+WELCOME to the Joint European Master Degree in Nuclear Physics (NucPhys)!

-NucPhys is a 2-years Erasmus+: Erasmus Mundus Joint Master Degree programme in Nuclear Physics (120 ECTS).
-The programme started in 2017-2018 as an Erasmus Mundus / Erasmus+ Master Course of the European Union.
-This initial project has been running for three intakes.
-Then a new improved proposal was financed by the EACEA within the Erasmus Mundus Masters program for four additional intakes, starting in 2020-2021.
-In this new scheme, the Master Course is offered by a consortium of 7 partner universities in Spain, France and Italy, with the participation of more than 30 research institutions/companies as associated partners all around the World (Spain, France, Italy, Germany, Romania, Switzerland (CERN), México, Brazil, Argentina, Canada, South-Africa, Morocco, Japan, etc).
+NucPhys is a 2-years Joint European Master Degree programme in Nuclear Physics (120 ECTS).
+The programme started in 2017-2018 as an Erasmus Mundus / Erasmus+ Master Course of the European Union for two projects with the last Erasmus Mundus intake in 2023-2025.
+The initial project ran for three intakes including University of Salamanca, and a second proposal was financed by the EACEA within the Erasmus Mundus Masters program for four additional intakes, being 2023-2025 the last one, with a programme offered by a consortium of 7 partner universities in Spain, France and Italy, and with the participation of around 30 research institutions/companies as associated partners all around the World (Spain, France, Italy, Germany, Romania, Switzerland (CERN), México, Brazil, Argentina, Canada, South-Africa, Morocco, Japan, etc).
+Since our 8th intake 2024-2026, we continue as a Joint European Master Degree without the collaboration of University Autonoma de Madrid but continuing with the same successful programme and extending our network of associated partners to offer to the students the best expertise in Nuclear Physics in Europe and beyond.

 Nuclear Physics is a broad matter of relevance from both the fundamental knowledge of Nature and the multiple applications to different fields of strategic economical relevance.
 Consequently, in this Master, fundamental theory and experiments as well as applications will be presented.